iecoding/TroveCreditStore/README.md

     shop_manager / 7XH9AoHLWbY)kyxyAq7WEHSt

 ## Instructions
-1) Clone repo (it includes Wordpress) to your webserver
+1) Clone repo (it includes Wordpress) to your webserver.
+If needed run the search & replace database string with [WPCLI](https://developer.wordpress.org/cli/commands/search-replace/)
 2) Import database: `./database.sql`
 3) `cd ./wp-content/themes/woocatalog-theme/`
 4) Use node.js v20 with `nvm use 20` and do `npm install && npm run build`